esl/MongooseIM/doc/developers-guide/accumulators.md

 Permanent fields may be retrieved with ordinary `get/3,4` functions.

-The rationale behind stripping an accumulator is that some values stored in it are context-dependend.
+The rationale behind stripping an accumulator is that some values stored in it are context-dependent.
 For example, at the beginning `lserver` refers to the host of the sender C2S.
 When an accumulator goes to the c2s of the recipient, the `lserver` attribute may change.
 There are also many cached values which are not valid anymore when user changes (e.g. privacy checks).